Performance Cloud VMware - Organization Association

 - Go to the Administration tab

-- From the left panel, click on Multisite, and click on CREATE NEW ORGANIZATION ASSOCIATION
+- From the left panel, click on Multisite, and click on NEW ORGANIZATION ASSOCIATION

-- Click on the UPLOAD button and select the XML file previously downloaded from the first tenant.
-Then, click on NEXT.
+- Click on the UPLOAD button and select the XML file previously downloaded from the first organization.

-- Click on SUBMIT and FINISH.
-After you click FINISH, the association will be created, and remains in status ASYMMETRIC until the process is executed in the opposite direction.
+- After you click Create and Close, the association will be created, and remains in status Partially Connected until the process is executed in the opposite direction.

-- Click on EXPORT LOCAL ASSOCIATION DATA and download the XML file containing the organization information (for ORG-B in this example).
+- Click on DOWNLOAD LOCAL DATA and download the XML file containing the organization information (for ORG-B in this example).

 - Repeat steps 4 to 8 for the first tenant (ORG-A in this example)

-Please wait a few seconds for the association status to change to ACTIVE
+Please wait a few seconds for the association status to change to Connected

-- Both organizations and sites will now appear together in a single view by login (logging in?) to any linked tenant.
+- Both organizations and sites will now appear together in a single view by login to any linked tenant.

 Filters are available if needed.